-1. Tiger Cave Temple is the tan/yellow colored building at the base of the hill close to where you will park.
+1. Tiger Cave is in the tan/yellow colored building at the base of the hill close to where you will park.
 To the right of the building is a ramp and stairs leading up to the second floor.
-Once inside (remove your shoes) you can shop for Buddhist amulets at the counter, get a bracelet put on you from one of the women in white (nuns) and look at the 120+ Buddha statues.
+Once inside (remove your shoes) you can shop for Buddhist amulets at the counter, get a bracelet put on you by one of the women in white (nuns) and look at the 120+ Buddha statues.

 If you look to the front among the Buddha statues you’ll see a stairway that leads up to a special room where a Buddha footprint is as well as the most sacred place for the whole Wat Tum Sua temple.
 It’s small and crowded sometimes.

 2. Outside the Tiger cave temple come back down to the ground level and walk left there are some buildings to see, but the next main attraction is the stairs leading up to the top of a small mountain (280 meters above sea level).

 There are 1,256 steps leading to the top that are challenging in the morning heat – best to go about 4 pm if you want the coolest part of the day and to catch the sunset, which is at times, amazing.

 There is cold water at the top of the climb (free) and places to sit or even lay down.
 I’ve seen all kinds of people make it to the top.
 A five-year-old boy, an 85-year-old woman, and a 300 lb (130 kg?) guy.

 If you want to make it you CAN – just go slow.
 It’s not a race.
 Sunset is awesome here at Tiger Temple Krabi when it’s not rainy season.
 The rainy season is April or May through November.